caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## T 0.1160735 0.21187182 0.08066121 0.5913935
 ```

-The sum of each row of $\mathbf{P}(t)$ is 1 for any value of $t$, since our model doesn't create or destroy nucleotides no matter how long the edge.
+The sum of each row of $\mathbf{P}(t)$ is 1 for any value of $t$, since our model doesn't create or destroy nucleotides.
 No matter which of the four nucleotides you start with, you have to end with one of the four nucleotides.
 This better demonstrates why we had to select diagonal values of the *rate* matrix $\mathbf{Q}$ so that each row in that matrix is 0 -- if we hadn't, then the row sums of $\mathbf{P}(t)$ would not be 1.

 Now that we can derive $\mathbf{P}(t)$, let's explore some of its properties.
 Let's first think about what happens when $t=0$.
 In this case, there is no time for evolution to occur and the resulting nucleotide should be the same as the starting nucleotide.
 Indeed, we see this is the case: